Easy Recipes with Port Wine

 Graham's_Wine_Tourism_Portugal-1

-Port is a fortified wine, high ABV, and sweet.
+Port is a fortified wine, with a high ABV, and is sweet.
 Depending on the Port Wine, there are diverse flavors you can add to your recipe.
 Despite your Port Wine of choice, Port will always add sweetness and balance to the dish.

 A quick tip on cooking with Port Wine: